patelrajb6/GraphQL_Client_Github/README.md

                         }

 ### Using the Framework:
-    1. Download or Clone the Builder.Repository
+    1. Download or Clone the Repository
     2. Use SBT Tool to check the testing of framework(optional)
     3. Using SBT on commandline
         * sbt clean compile test (to run the tests)